polar-app/polar-app/docs/SHARING.md

 # Implementation Strategy

+- Now I need to work on the 'fetch' system to read data using the token and computing the URL properly.

 - the current 'permissions' system of 'private' or 'public' with the DocMeta won't really work with the new system so we have to upgrade the permissions